-2.1 Smoking or inhaling any substance, by any method, including, but not limited to, tobacco products, e-cigarettes, and aromatic smoking products, such as clove cigarettes, herbal cigarettes, or any other similar device(s) is prohibited:
+2.1 Smoking or inhaling any substance, by any method, including, but not limited to, tobacco products, e-cigarettes, and aromatic smoking products, such as clove cigarettes, herbal cigarettes, or any other similar device(s) are prohibited:

 - inside all College-owned and managed buildings and facilities;

 - inside all College-owned, leased or rented vehicles;

 - within twenty-five feet (25 ft.) of all entries and exits at College-owned or managed buildings and facilities.

 - All tobacco and smoking products will be disposed of appropriately; smoking receptacles must be used for all lighted tobacco residue.

 - The sale or promotional distribution of tobacco products on all College-owned and managed buildings and facilities is explicitly prohibited.